fireship-io/fireship.io/content/lessons/advanced-flutter-firebase/index.md

 ### Data Model Class

-There are several JSON deserialization strategies in Flutter, but I've found hand-written classes to be the most reliable approach.
+There are several JSON deserialization strategies in Flutter, but I've found handwritten classes to be the most reliable approach.
 Let's start by writing the classes that define the shape of our data

 {{< file "dart" "main.dart" >}}
 ```dart